Florida Breath Test Refusal Attorneys

 - If you have refused to allow a breath test a second time, you can challenge your criminal charges.

 At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we can meet with you, investigate your breath test-refusal case and provide experienced legal help.
-We bring 15 years of experience to the process of challenging driver’s license suspension actions and to working to have breath test criminal charges dismissed by questioning police procedures.
+Together, we bring more than 30 years of experience to the process of challenging driver’s license suspension actions and to working to have breath test criminal charges dismissed by questioning police procedures.

 The two attorneys of Moses and Rooth Attorneys at Law have handled Florida breath test refusal law for a combined 15 years.
 For a no-charge consultation, call 407-377-0150.